Sahil-911/Connectify/README.md

 ## Features
 - Real-Time Communication: Instant messaging in real-time.
-- Multiple Chat Rooms: Create or join various chat rooms.
+- Multiple Group Chats: Create verious groups and chat with your connections.
 - User Authentication: Secure authentication system for user identification.
 - Responsive Design: Compatible with various devices and screen sizes.